RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ## Custom middleware to catch unhandled exceptions

-- Handle Exceptions globally via Custom middleware to avoid duplication of try..catch blocks in all controller actions.
+- Handle Exceptions globally via Custom middleware to avoid duplication of try..catch blocks in all controller actions
-- Add a custom middleware to catch unhandled exceptions like the ErrorHandlerMiddleware.
+- Add a custom middleware to catch unhandled exceptions
 - Create a error response class for consistent error responses
 - Map Exceptions to the appropriate HTTP status codes
 - Return meaningful and secure error messages to clients

 ## Handling exceptions with logs

-- Log issues in middleware
+- Log exceptions in middleware

 ## Retry Logic and Transient Fault Handling